Rikarin/Trinix/README.md

 * Multitasking with Thread -> Process implementation

-# Hacking druntime #
-* in proxy use our malloc/free/... calls
-* in lifetime add __gshared to some vars
-* add gcc dir and stdvarg from gdc druntime

 # Licence #
-Copyright (c) 2014 Trinix Foundation.
+Copyright (c) 2014-2015 Trinix Foundation.
 All rights reserved.

-This file is part of Trinix Operating System and is released under Trinix Public Source Licence Version 0.1 (the 'Licence').
+This file is part of Trinix Operating System and is released under Trinix Public Source Licence Version 1.0 (the 'Licence').
 You may not use this file except in compliance with the License.
 The rights granted to you under the License may not be used to create, or enable the creation or redistribution of, unlawful or unlicensed copies of an Trinix operating system, or to